-Zero-hour auto purge (ZAP) is an email protection feature that detects messages with spam or malware that have already been delivered to your users' inboxes, and then moves them to the Junk mail folder as long as the messages are unread.
+Zero-hour auto purge (ZAP) is an email protection feature that detects messages with spam or malware that have already been delivered to your users' inboxes, and then renders the malicious content harmless.
+How ZAP does this depends on the type of malicious content detected.

 ZAP is available with the default Exchange Online Protection that is included with any Office 365 subscription that contains Exchange Online mailboxes.

 Office 365 updates anti-spam engine and malware signatures in real-time on a daily basis.
 However, your users might still get malicious messages delivered to their inboxes for a variety of reasons, including when the content was weaponized at a time after it was first delivered to users.
 ZAP addresses this by continually monitoring updates to the Office 365 spam and malware signatures, and can therefore find and remove previously delivered messages already in inboxes.
 For mail that was already identified as spam, ZAP moves unread messages to the user's Junk mail folder.
 For newly detected malware, ZAP removes the attachments from the email message, regardless of whether the mail was read or not.
 The reverse is true for messages that were incorrectly classified as malicious.

 The ZAP action is seamless for the mailbox user, he or she is not notified the mail has been moved.